wandb/docs/docs/guides/launch/docker.md

 ## 1. Build your Docker image
 Use the `docker build` command to build your Docker image with the Docker CLI.
+For this example, we build a Docker image called `fashion_mnist_train`:

 ```bash
 docker build -t fashion_mnist_train .
 ```

-For more information, see the Docker documentation.
+For more information, see the [Docker build](https://docs.docker.com/engine/reference/commandline/build/) documentation.
 ## 2. Create an image-based job
 Use `wandb launch` to create an image-based job.
 Following the example above, we specify the `fashion_mnist_train` image: